TysonStanley/tysonstanley.github.io/_posts/2019-07-12-datatable.md

     ## 1000:  0.48826897 -0.1454968

 So why would `data.table` want to perform this way?
-It is because it is far more efficient.
+It is because it is really efficient.
 We aren’t making copies of things every time we make a change.
 This is hugely beneficial in large data sets, where RAM can get used up with all the copies.
-In smaller data, this is often not a big issue.

-Notably, the `dt3$a <- rnorm(1000)` code doesn’t change the type of object it is—its still a data table.
-That means, you have the choice to use “by reference” or “by copy”.
+In smaller data, this is often not a big issue.^[Notably, the `dt3$a <- rnorm(1000)` code doesn’t change the type of object it is—its still a data table.
+That means, you have the choice to use “by reference” or “by copy”.]

 The take-home message is two-fold:

-1. Modifying by reference is efficient.
+1. Modifying by reference is efficient, but can be surprising if you do not expect/understand it.
 2.  `data.table` gives you the option to modify by reference or by making a copy.

-For more information, run:
+For more information about this specific topic, run:

 `vignette("datatable-reference-semantics")`

 in R to see the great vignette explaining this further (and more clearly).

 So what happens when we pipe?
 -----------------------------